LIFETIME DEAL — LIMITED TIME

 Pros:

-• Visibility for Your Books: Your author profile acts as a showcase for your work.
-People can easily find all your books, read about them, and even click through to buy them.
+• Visibility for Your Books: Your author page becomes a hub—people can find your books, read descriptions, and follow your updates.

 Cons: